sachinshrmaa/landing-pages/README.md

 # UI & UX by Sachin
-In this repository I've shared all of my UI and UX designs with its source code.
+In this repository I share all of my UI and UX designs with its source code.
 All of the pages are designed with mostly HTML, CSS and JS.

 ## Usuage